-Founded in 2007 by our director and principal psychologist, Jill Wright, Psychology Melbourne has evolved from a small clinical practice to a State-wide organisation employing more than 30 psychologists servicing individuals, groups and corporate clients.
+Psychology Melbourne was founded by our director and principal psychologist, Jill Wright, MAPS, AAFT, AICD in 2007 and has evolved from a small clinical practice to a national organisation employing more than 45 psychologists servicing individuals, organisations and corporate clients.

 Jill has been twice elected General Director of the Australian Psychological Society, which is the profession's peak body.
-She established and continues to supervise the APS's Melbourne study group network, which fosters the professional development of psychologists, keeping them up to date with advances in the practice of psychology.
+She established and over more than a decade supervised the APS's Melbourne branch study group network, which fosters the professional development of psychologists, keeping them up to date with advances in the practice of psychology.